amandaguglieri/hackinglife/docs/crackmapexec.md

 - --groups `Specifies to enumerate domain groups`
 - --loggedon-users `Attempts to enumerate what users are logged on to a target, if any`

+>If we see `Pwn3d!`, it means that the user is a local administrator on the target computer.

 ### Access the machine